This 10-day New England road trip will take you on a scenic drive from Boston to Bar Harbor and vice versa.

 It’s time to head home.
 I recommend grabbing breakfast in the city before flying out.
 We loved Flour Bakery.

-This New England, Maine & Massachusetts summer vacation was one of my favorite trips.
+This New England, Bar Harbor to Boston road trip summer vacation was one of my favorite trips.
 The entire time I was thinking about how I couldn’t wait to return someday.
-If you have any recommendations for other towns to stop in, sights to see, food to enjoy, please leave a comment below!
-I’ll add them to my itinerary for next time. 🙂

-And you can save this post to Pinterest using any of the images below.
+And you can save this post to Pinterest to reference later by using any of the images below.